fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/initiator-project-description-posting.md

 ---
 description: >-
-  In this stage, initiators outline project specifics, define crucial parameters, tackle potential confidentiality issues, and establish a foundation for successful engagements within the PoLN ecosystem
+  In this stage, initiators outline project specifics, define crucial parameters, tackle potential confidentiality issues, and establish a foundation for successful engagements within the PoLN ecosystem.
 ---

 # Initiator's project description and posting